gtxaspec/wz_flash-helper/docs/README_build.md

 Prerequisites:
 A Linux OS with `fakeroot` and `cpio` packages
-WSL2 has not been tested
+WSL2 has not been tested.

 Download source code from Github repo:
 ```